blackCrunch307/badtran/README.md

 ## Notes on Operators
 An expression may only contain __one__ operator.
 The Assignment operator ```X IS Y``` does __not__ count. <br/>
-A condition may only contain __three or fewer__ operators.
-There are five types of contitions, as listed below:  <br/>
+A condition may only be of one of the five types listed below:
 Simple condition - for example ```X .LT.
 Y``` <br/>
 Simple equating condition - for example ```X TIMES Y .EQ.
 Z``` <br/>
 Inverted simple condition - for example ```.NT.
 X .GT.
 Y``` (equal to C ```not(x > y)``` <br/>